Ionian Revolt: Cyprus

 In Cyprus, all the kingdoms had revolted except that of Amathus.
 The leader of the Cypriot revolt was Onesilus, brother of the king of Salamis, Gorgus.
 Gorgus did not want to revolt, so Onesilus locked his brother out of the city and made himself king.
 Gorgus went over to the Persians, and Onesilus persuaded the other Cypriots, apart from the Amathusians, to revolt.
 He then settled down to besiege Amathus.

 The following year (497 BC), Onesilus (still besieging Amathus), heard that a Persian force under Artybius had been dispatched to Cyprus.
 Onesilus thus sent messengers to Ionia, asking them to send reinforcements, which they did, "in great force".
 A Persian army eventually arrived in Cyprus, supported by a Phoenician fleet.
 The Ionians opted to fight at sea and defeated the Phoenicians.
 In the simultaneous land battle outside Salamis, the Cypriots gained an initial advantage, killing Artybius.
-However, the defection of two contingents to the Persians crippled their cause, they were routed and Onesilus was killed.
+However, the defection of two contingents to the Persians crippled their cause, they were routed and Onesilus and Aristocyprus, king of Soli, were both killed.
 The revolt in Cyprus was thus crushed and the Ionians sailed home.